-Dr. Diong has been an associate professor in the Department of Electrical Engineering at Kennesaw State University since 2011.
+Dr. Diong was an Associate Professor in the Department of Electrical Engineering at Kennesaw State University from 2011 to 2017, and has been a Professor in that department since 2017.
 He received his BS, MS, and PhD degrees in Electrical Engineering from the University of Illinois (Urbana-Champaign).
 Thereafter, he was employed by Sundstrand Aerospace (now UTC Aerospace Systems) to perform research, design and development work on electric power generation, motor drive, power converter and magnetic bearing systems.
 In addition, he supported various military and commercial aircraft programs.
 After 3½ years in industry, he returned to academia and has been there since.

 Currently, he is the faculty co-advisor to the KSU Electric Vehicle student competition team.
 He has also served as the faculty advisor to student teams that participated in the DOE Future Energy Challenge, and the EPA People, Prosperity and the Planet (P3) sustainable design competition.